RCGEnableBigDataDeveloper/mapr-auth/README.md

 # REST API

-The REST API to the example app is described below.
+The REST API for mapr-auth is described below.

 ## Get list of ACES